Unit 5 - Practice Quiz

 A. To find the vulnerability.

-B. To crash the service.
+B. To encrypt the connection.

 C. The code that runs on the target system after exploitation.

-D. To encrypt the connection.
+D. To crash the service.

 17 What is the specific vulnerability related to 'Unquoted Service Paths' in Windows?

-C. Services that cannot be stopped.
+A. Services that cannot be stopped.

-D. Services running as LocalSystem.
+B. Services running as LocalSystem.

 18 Which Linux command helps identify commands a user can run as another user (often root) without a password?